-Because of the natural healthy properties of protectors, some naturally occurring ingredients from plants and spices can protect animals from heat stress and help breeders minimise the economic impact of such extreme conditions.

-The strategy used in broilers by the Swiss company is an extension of similar positive experiences in ruminants using other plant extract combinations.
-Xtract 6930 can be supplemented to birds through feed but is also available as a soluble Instant form in order to be flexibly distributed through drinking water.
+Because of the natural healthy properties of protectors, some naturally occurring ingredients from plants and spices can protect animals from heat stress and help breeders minimize the economic impact of such extreme conditions.
+Xtract 6930 can be supplemented to birds through feed but is also available as a soluble instant form in order to be flexibly distributed through drinking water.
+Ap